PaluchLabUCL/DeformingMesh3D-plugin/README.md

 # DeformingMesh3D
 ThreeD image segmentation algorithm, for roundish cells.

+## Roadmap 1.0 Draft
+This is the start of a draft for a 1.0 release version.
+Right now I have quite a few components that are nearly ready but need to be added.
+The two major features that I want included in a 1.0 release.

+- Manual Mesh editing.
+- Exposing Remesh algorithm.

+Further I will create a github.io page for the instructions.
+Please contact me or create an issue for any features that should be included in the 1.0 release, or any documentation that should be included.

 ## installation

 The easiest way to install this plugin is through the [Fiji](https://fiji.sc/) update site.